Hope for a breakthrough

 After studying science at university, Ellie found that many of her friends were going on to do PhDs.
 Having previously volunteered with children, though, she realised that her calling lay in teaching.
 Our Training Programme offered an appealing route into the profession.

 "The Training Programme is different because it does feel like although within those first few weeks you're very much a trainee, after that you are far more like a Newly Qualified Teacher."

 We're one of the UK's top graduate employers

 We're a step ahead of most other graduate employers.
-Teach First has been in the top ten of the prestigious Times Top 100 Graduate Employers for the past eight years.
+Teach First has been in the top ten of the prestigious Times Top 100 Graduate Employers for the past nine years.